Azure/AppService/_posts/2022-08-16-A-Heavy-Lift.md

 ## Introduction

-In 2021, a group of engineers across multiple teams including .NET and Azure got together to transition the **App Service Frontend** fleet to **Kestrel + [YARP](https://github.com/microsoft/reverse-proxy)**.
+In 2021, a group of engineers across multiple teams, including .NET and Azure, got together to transition the **App Service Frontend** fleet to **Kestrel + [YARP](https://github.com/microsoft/reverse-proxy)**.
 As we celebrate the completion of this major lift and collaboration, we decided to write down the journey and describe some of the challenges of completing such a change to a live service, the wins we achieved, and the future work enabled by this transition.
 We hope you enjoy it.

 ### Azure App Service in a nutshell